JustViolin.org

 How to Interpret Staccato

-Staccato is a musical term that refers to notes that are played short and detached.
-Notes to be played Staccato are simply notated with a dot above or below.
-Staccato can also be used as a term to describe the articulation of a passage or a piece.
+Staccato is a musical term for notes that are played short and detached.
+Notes to be played with Staccato are simply notated with a dot above or below.
+Staccato can also be used as a term to describe the overall articulation of a passage or a piece.
 The opposite of Staccato is Legato, which means smooth.

-Staccato itself is not a type of bowing technique.
-When we as violinists see Staccato in our music, we need to determine what kind of technique to employ on these notes.
+Staccato itself is not exactly a type of bowing technique.
+When violinists see Staccato in printed music, we need to determine what technique to employ on these notes.
 The decision we make must reflect the style of the music and the composers’ intentions.
-Technically, when there is a note marked with Staccato, we can play it just by stopping the bow halfway down the note to achieve the desired effect.
-However, this is rarely the case, because by abruptly stopping a note, it does not sound very musical.
+Technically, when there is a note marked with Staccato, we can make it shorter by playing only half of the note value.
+However, this does not fully describe the articulation.

-In Baroque music (and some Classical-period music), we know that for historical reasons, certain notes in the fast (and sometimes slow) movements need to be played slightly detached even when they are not marked with Staccato.
+In Baroque music (and some Classical-period music), certain notes in the fast (and sometimes slow) movements are to be played detached even when they are not marked with Staccato.
 However, some editors would add to the score Staccato markings that were not there in the original manuscripts.
 Usually when playing these detached notes in Baroque music, the bow hair does not leave the string entirely but rather "lightening" towards the end of the bow-stroke.

 Spiccato

-Spiccato is a bowing technique in which the bow is bouncing on the string.
-To play Spiccato, a player would drop the bow onto the string and let it rebound until the bow hair leave the string.
-After the rebound, the player may continue with another Spiccato in the other direction by dropping the bow again.
-The movement of the bow when playing repeated Spiccato notes would look like the shape of a saucer.
+Spiccato is a bowing technique where the bow is bouncing on the string.
+To play Spiccato, a player will drop the bow onto the string and let it rebound until the bow hair leave the string.
+After the rebound, the player may continue with another Spiccato in the opposite direction by dropping the bow again.

-To be able to perform a good Spiccato, there are a few things to watch out.
-In a slower passage of Spiccato, we allow the bow to rebound higher, and in a faster passage, we reduce the height of the bounce to keep up with the tempo.
+To be able to perform a good Spiccato, there are a few things to consider.
+For Spiccato at a slower pace, we allow the bow to rebound higher, and in a faster passage, we reduce the height of the bounce to keep up with the tempo.
 A steep angle where the bow drops almost vertically would produce a short and spiky note, whereas if we flatten the angle, we can get a rounder sound.
+The movements of the bow when playing repeated Spiccato notes would look like the letter "V" for a very spiky sound, or letter "U" (or the shape of a saucer) for a more gentle and rounded sound.

 The part of the bow used for Spiccato also varies according to the sound we want.
 Playing closer to the frog can produce a heavier and louder sound; while playing closer to the middle produces a lighter and softer tone.